 Through a multi-million pound investment we’ve expanded our dairy and pig units, and created a food research centre and on-farm teaching hub.
-Livestock include 390 dairy cows and 280 followers, 230 sows, 70,000 hens, two sheep flocks and an intensive beef unit.
+Livestock include 390 dairy cows and 280 followers, 230 sows, two sheep flocks and an intensive beef unit.

 The £2 million, leading-edge dairy unit has a 40-point internal rotary milking parlour and a computerised system for identifying cows and recording milk yields.
 A robotic dairy will help develop advanced technologies to increase productivity and sustainability in UK agriculture.